hashicorp-education/learn-consul-hashidays-2023/runbook.md

 ## Enable permissive mTLS (mesh)

 ```
-$ kubectl apply -f k8s-yamls/mesh-config-entry.yaml -n consul --context=dc1
+$ kubectl apply -f k8s-yamls/p-mtls/mesh-config-entry.yaml -n consul --context=dc1
 mesh.consul.hashicorp.com/mesh created
 ```

 ## Connect services to Consul services

 First, you need to deploy services to your Kubernetes clusters.
-Permissive mTLS requires TProxy (so it only works with Consul on Kuberentes for now).
+Permissive mTLS requires TProxy (so it only works with Consul on Kubernetes for now).
 The following HashiCups service deployments have `consul.hashicorp.com/connect-inject` explicitly set to `false` so Consul does not register them.

 (might need to do a deeper dive on tproxy and how routing works)